johnr14/mymy-dotfiles/README.md

 This is a work in progress, there are many places that need some tweeking.
 Use as reference.
 Some few nice hacks may be found here.
 I try to mark the url from where I took inspiration.
 Might have missed a few credits, the rest is my humble bash hacking.

+It should work when sudoing in root.
+So never install it in your root user.

 ### WARNING !
 DO THIS IN A NEW USER TO TEST IT OUT BEFORE !!!
 Remember, this is my backup for my work in progress changes to those files.
 It may brake at some point.